aryanjais1234/date_time/README.md

 The dependencies are included in the code through CDN (Content Delivery Network) links.
 They will be fetched from the provided URLs when the HTML file is loaded.

-## Authors

-This HTML code is provided as an example by OpenAI.

-## License

-This code is provided under the [MIT License](https://opensource.org/licenses/MIT).

----

-Feel free to use and modify this readme file as needed to suit your requirements.